Australian Computer Society (ACS) Process & Charges

 • A review fee of 395$ AUD is charged upon reviewing the documents.

-• The candidate is requested to upload additional documents for review application.
+• The candidate is requested to upload additional documents for review of the application.

-• A review cannot be completed if the result has already been used for Migration.
+• A review cannot be completed if the result has already been migrated.

 Appeal Application

-A candidate can appeal against ACS if he thinks that the review is not right and there is a mistake made from ACS.
-The candidate will need to pay the review fee and if the review results positive, the candidate’s appeal money will be refunded.
+A candidate can appeal against ACS if they believe that the review is incorrect and ACS has made a mistake.
+The candidate will need to pay the review fee, and if the review results positively, the candidate’s appeal money will be refunded.

 Author: visasabroad